jgirardet/sqlo/README.md

 - It's rust syntax not sql: that's why we use `==` instead of `=`.
 - `DISTINCT` is always added.
+- By default left hand side expects a field name (aka column name) and right hand side a value.
+See [Using Rust items as parameters](Using-Rust-items-as-parameters) for more.

 ### The WHERE clause